My Ideal LiteSpeed Cache Settings for WordPress Websites

 If you look at the above screenshot, you will see that I have URL paths for my sitemap in the Do Not Cache URLs setting.
 This is because, at one point, Google Search Console could no longer read my website’s sitemap.

 Why?
 To this day, I still have no idea.
-However, thankfully, my SEO plugin had a fix for this issue specifically for LiteSpeed Cache users.
+Thankfully, my SEO plugin had a fix for this issue specifically for LiteSpeed Cache users.
 What you’re seeing above is that fix.

 Please remember this after following my guide if you suddenly experience this issue.
-Otherwise, this entire section should be left alone unless you have parts of your website that you do not want cached.
+Otherwise, this entire section should be left alone unless you have pages on your website that you do not want cached.

 5. ESI Settings